-Chris Collins joins the Georgia State staff to coach the safeties after one season at Western Carolina, where he coached the linebackers.
+Chris Collins joined the Georgia State staff in 2017 to coach the safeties after one season at Western Carolina, where he coached the linebackers.

 Collins spent the 2015 season as a defensive graduate assistant coach at Appalachian State, helping the Mountaineers to an 11-2 record and a victory in the Raycom Media Camellia Bowl.

 He previously spent two seasons (2013-14) as the secondary coach and special teams coordinator at Catawba College in Salisbury, N.C., while also serving as the academic coordinator for the NCAA Division II program.
 In his first season at Catawba, Collins coached All-America defensive back L.J.
 McCray, who went on to play two seasons for the San Francisco 49ers after signing as a free agent.